 Please be sure to have all necessary information on hand, such as: your full name, date of birth, your loved one's ID number and facility.

-The DOC’s current visiting limitations make providing bus service a challenge, and the Department has not yet approved our plan for a resumption of service.
+Prior to the COVID-19 pandemic, the Prison Society offered a subsidized bussing program for families visiting an SCI to see an incarcerated loved one.
+In 2020, this service was suspended, and the Department of Corrections has not yet approved our plan for a resumption of service.
 We continue to work hard to bring back this invaluable program.
-If you are struggling to visit your loved one because of transportation barriers, please contact our Family and Community Support Director at email@example.com.
-Though we cannot provide transportation, your experiences and stories will help us to advocate for changes.
+If you are struggling to visit your loved one because of transportation barriers, please contact our Family and Community Support Director Kirstin Cornnell at email@example.com.
+Though we cannot provide transportation at this moment, your experiences and stories will help us advocate for change.
 We will share any updates on our social media channels and supporter emails.
-Subscribe here.